Impact Investments

 Funding Priorities

 We invest catalytic capital to fill significant gaps left by the conventional marketplace and unlock additional capital from other sources for mission-driven intermediaries and enterprises.
-New impact investments are developed in collaboration with MacArthur program teams and partners to advance key institutional priorities, initiatives, and programs.
+New impact investments are developed in collaboration with MacArthur program teams and investor partners to advance key institutional priorities, initiatives, and programs.

-• Just Home Project: invest in new housing models that help break the link between housing instability and jail incarceration.
+• Just Home Project: Invest in new housing models that help break the link between housing instability and jail incarceration.

-Current Priorities for Field Support Grants
+Priorities for Field Support Grants

 Evaluation for Learning

-Evaluation of our work is a critical tool for informing our decision-making, leading to better results and more effective stewardship of resources.
+Evaluation of our work is a critical tool for informing our decision making, leading to better results and more effective stewardship of resources.
 We develop customized evaluation designs for each of our programs based on the context, problem, opportunity, and approach to the work.
 Evaluation is not a one-time event.
 It is an ongoing process of collecting feedback and using that information to support our grantees and adjust our strategy.

 Findings and analyses from evaluation activities are posted publicly as they become available.